mace-cream/clusterhowto/README.md

 * If you have stored files on `/data` or `/data/users` of the old server, you can find those files in `/home/[username]/_data` .

 In addition, `/data/datasets` is now located at `/home/dataset`.

+**Important Notice** for personal directory limit: our storage node only has limited space.
+To make sure most users can have enough space for their scientific research, it is required that each user can have at most 10 TB space.
+If you exceed this hard limit, please clean up your folder as soon as possible.
+You can move datasets to `/home/dataset` and erase unused intermediate model files.
+Your slurm account will be banned if you violate this.
+Thanks for your cooperation.

 ## 3. First look of the BCM Cluster